finbourne/lusid-sdk-python-preview/sdk/docs/AggregationApi.md

 request = lusid.AggregationRequest() # AggregationRequest | The request specifying the parameters of the aggregation (optional)

 try:
-    # Aggregate data in a portfolio group, as nested
+    # [EXPERIMENTAL] Aggregate data in a portfolio group, as nested
     api_response = api_instance.get_nested_aggregation_by_group(scope, code, request=request)
     pprint(api_response)
 except ApiException as e: